cunicu/cunicu/docs/Configuration.md

 When `wice daemon` can be started with `--config` options pointing to HTTPS URIs. ɯice will download all configuration files in the order they are specified on the command line and merge them subsequently.

-This feature can be combined with the DNS autoconfiguration method by providing a TXT record pointing to the configuration file:
+This feature can be combined with the DNS auto-configuration method by providing a TXT record pointing to the configuration file:

 ```
 example.com.
 3600 IN TXT "wice-config=https://example.com/wice.yaml"